M4A3(75)W Shermans

 Fisher built Shermans have been seen to have a loose build sequence

-M4A2(76).
-While the number stamped on Barracuda is 325, it would actually have
+monument in Strasbourg.
+While the number stamped here is 399, it would

 In the postwar years, it was the intention of the